duytung1009/vue-atomic-demo/README.md

 # vue-atomic-boilerplate

-This template should help get you started developing with Vue 3 in Vite.
+This is a demostration project using Vue 3 + Vite.

 ## Recommended IDE Setup